Mimosa Hostilis – Fine Shred

-This Brazilian Mimosa hostilis is now available in large 1Kg packs.
+This Brazilian Mimosa hostilis is now available from 50 grams right up to large 1Kg packs (for a smaller tester pack, click here).
 Shredded from sustainably harvested root bark, picked for higher tannin content.
 It’s texture is built for the hard rub, you may wish to follow after with our fine powder to take your skins through to finishing.
-For a smaller tester pack, click here.

 Tannins, with a course texture.